Kick start your career by gaining invaluable work experience in a top law firm whilst studying towards a recognised qualification.

 On your first day of induction to the firm, you will have the opportunity to meet and network with the rest of your cohort and will be assigned a subteam and apprentice buddy to support your learning journey.
 The induction programme is a mix of key skills and development training to ensure you feel empowered to begin your apprenticeship at Addleshaw Goddard.
 You will also be required to attend an apprenticeship induction with BPP University, where you will receive all the relevant training and support to aid your studies.

-Candidates will be required to complete an eligibility form via BPP to ensure they meet the requirements of the apprenticship.
+Candidates will be required to disclose their qualifications and submit a CV to ensure they meet the requirements of the apprenticeship.

-On successful screening of your eligibility form, you will be invited to complete a voice interview via BPP, which can be recorded at a time and location convenient to you.
+On successful screening of your eligibility form, you will be invited to complete a voice interview, which can be recorded at a time and location convenient to you.

 Successful applicants will be invited to our offices for the final assessment process and meet us in person.
-The assessments comprise of;
+The assessments comprise of a competency based interview, in tray exercise and group assessment (UK only)

 Why join Addleshaw Goddard?